DoviniJ/GxEprsDummy/README.md

 1001054	1001054	19868	4552	-0.00163487
 ```

-5) B_add.sscore - This contains the
+5) B_add.sscore - This contains the the following columns in order.
-* FID,
+* FID
-* IID,
+* IID
-* ALLELE_CT and
+* ALLELE_CT
-* polygenic risk scores (PRSs), computed from the additive effects of GWEIS summary statistics, of the full dataset.
+* polygenic risk scores (PRSs), computed from the additive effects of GWEIS summary statistics, of the full dataset

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236994081-d346ae48-d22a-4a35-a608-e4ed7535ec6c.png) -->
 ```